diffrxction/ML-Model/sci-kit_learn/Review.md

    - We can use Scikit-learn’s LinearRegression() model to perform linear regression on a set of points.

 These are important tools to have in your toolkit as you continue your exploration of data science.

-As a starter, I’ve loaded in the [Boston housing dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_boston.html#sklearn.datasets.load_boston).
-The X values are the nitrogen oxides concentration (parts per 10 million), and the y values the housing prices.
-Check if  regression is possible on these houses!